RebeccaOyinloye/User_Behavior_Analysis/README.md

 ### Result and Findings

-The Total users are 700 and the average screen time is 5.2 hours
+- The analysis revealed that the total users are 700 and the average screen time is 5.2 hours
 - The most commonly used operating system is Android, with 554 users, iOS has 146 users.
 - The most commonly used device models are iPhone 12 and Xiaomi 11 with both having 146 users
 - The least used device model is Samsung Galaxy S21 with 133 users.
 - ⁠iPhone 12 device users have the highest average screen time and Xiaomi 11 device users have the highest average battery drain.

 - Age 21 has the highest average battery drain and an average screen time of 6.39 hours while age 48 has the highest average screen time of 6.87
-- User behavior class 5 has the highest average screen time and average battery drain.
+- User behavior class 5 has the highest average screen time, average battery drain and highest count for total data usage. while yser behavior class 1 has the least count for total data usage.
+- Male users account for the highest count of users by gender.

+### Recommendations

+Device manufacturers should optimize battery life for iPhone 12 and Xiaomi Mi 11 models and improve screen time management features.
+App developers should prioritize Android compatibility and optimize app battery usage.
+Operating system developers should enhance power management and develop user behavior-based features.